sarathyweb/books/README.md

 # My Reading List

+- [ ] The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anyth
+- [ ] Think Straight: Change Your Thoughts, Change Your Life
+- [ ] Effective Life Management
 - [ ] Blitzscaling: The Lightning-Fast Path to Building Massively Valuable Companies
 - [ ] The Toyota Way
 - [ ] Atomic Habits: An Easy and Proven Way to Build Good Habits and Break Bad Ones